 (4) An inspector must carry his or her identity card at all times when exercising powers or performing functions as an inspector.

-[Section 53ZO inserted by No. 17 of 2004 s.
+[Section 53ZO inserted: No. 17 of 2004 s.
 36.]

 53ZP.
 Powers available to inspectors for monitoring compliance

 (1) For the purpose of finding out whether this Part or Part 4A has been complied with, an inspector may —